AMReX-Astro/Castro/docs/dev/_sources/hse.rst.txt

 Interface states at reflecting boundary
 =======================================

-PLM
----

-When using PLM, with both the CTU and true-SDC method, since we did a special construction for the normal velocity at reflecting boundaries, we enforce the reflecting condition on the interface states directly by reflecting the state just inside the domain to overwrite the state on the reflecting boundary just outside of the domain.
+For all methods, we enforce the reflecting condition on the interface states directly by reflecting the state just inside the domain to overwrite the state on the reflecting boundary just outside of the domain.
 This is done for all variables (flipping the sign on the normal velocity state).
+This is especially important for reconstruction that used a one-sided stencil (like the 4th order method).

 Test problems